University of Nebraska - Lincoln Data & Information Overview

 Student Loan Debt

-How Much Money Do UNL Graduates Make?students who graduate with a bachelor's degree from UNL make about $46,400 a year during their first few years of employment after graduation.
-This is good news for future UNL graduates since it is 17% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do UNL Graduates Make?bachelor's degree recipients from UNL make around $52,360 per year during the early years of their employment.
+That's great news for UNL students since it is 23% more than the average college graduate's salary of $42,485 per year.

 Location of University of Nebraska - Lincoln